 Dr. John Eigenauer is a professor of Philosophy and Computer Science at Taft College in Taft, California.
 He holds a master’s degree in English, a master’s degree in Humanities, and a doctoral degree in Interdisciplinary Studies from Syracuse University.
 Dr. Eigenauer has taught Philosophy, English, Mathematics, Computer Science, Physics, and Spanish.
 He currently teaches Philosophy and Critical Thinking.
 Before joining Taft College, Dr. Eigenauer worked for Microsoft as a Senior Technology Specialist and at NASA Lewis Research Center as a Systems Analyst.
 He is a recipient of NISOD’s Excellence Award and has presented internationally on the topic of critical thinking.

+Brooke Weitzman is co-founder of the Elder Law and Disability Rights (ELDR) Center, a Santa Ana-based nonprofit legal service for seniors and people with disabilities.
 The Elder Law and Disability Rights firm is always embroiled in a number of homelessness-related cases because seniors and the disabled usually make up a significant portion of that population.
 Most notably, the firm filed a federal lawsuit in January with the intent of preventing officials from clearing an encampment at the Santa Ana River.

 Thomas Westbrook, a public speaker, and science-advocate is the founder of Holy Koolaid LLC, an anti-cult media production company that makes animated videos promoting scientific skepticism and critical thinking.
 Starting just three years ago with no platform, zero connections, and no money, his videos have garnered over 70,000 subscribers and 7 million views.
 He’s a co-host of the Here and How podcast which explores big ideas to promote scientific progress.
 He’s also on the board of the Faithless Forum Conference – bringing together content creators who contend that our nation’s public policies should be based on science, not dogma.
 Thomas has gone after everything from psychics and alternative medicine to flat-earthers and young-earth creationists, and he’s just getting started.